Maud Gonne: Other activism

 Gonne was a leading figure in the Catholic monetary reform movement in Ireland in the 1930s.
 Formed in 1932 as the Financial Freedom Federation, they became the Irish Social Credit Party in late 1935 and Gonne MacBride was a prominent member of the group throughout the 1930s.
 They were committed to reforming Ireland's financial and economic systems by way of instituting reforms laid out in the inter-war period by the originator of social credit economics, Major C.H.
 Douglas.
 In the Irish Independent in 1936, Gonne criticised Ernest Blythe's denunciation of social credit economics.
 Opening, she wrote; "I read with amazement the report of Mr. Blythe's broadcast attack on Social Credit.
-Major Douglas's contention that production has outstripped distribution with disastrous results of unemployment and starvation, tending to war and anarchy is incontrovertible, and is apparent to all in the desperate scramble for markets, the restriction of output and destruction in almost every country of consumable goods, while millions of people who need these goods are allowed to starve."
+Major Douglas's contention that production has outstripped distribution with disastrous results of unemployment and starvation, tending to war and anarchy is incontrovertible, and is apparent to all in the desperate scramble for markets, the restriction of output and destruction in almost every country of consumable goods, while millions of people who need these goods are allowed to starve".

 In the 1930s, she was involved in the Friends of Soviet Russia organisation.
 She met and was photographed with the Indian independence leader Subhas Chandra Bose when he visited Ireland in 1936.

-Yeats's muse
+Yeats' muse

 Maud Gonne's gravestone, Glasnevin Cemetery, Dublin.